rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/HTTP Verb Tampering/Insecure Coding.md

-Insecure coding practices cause the other type of HTTP Verb Tampering vulnerabilities.
+Insecure coding practices causes HTTP Verb Tampering vulnerabilities, this vulnerability is

 This typically occurs when a developer applies specific filters or patches to mitigate particular vulnerabilities or issues while not covering all HTTP methods with that filter/patch.
 For example, a web page is vulnerable to SQL injection and the developer mitigated this vulnerability by applying the following patch:
 ```php
 ...[TRIM]...
 $pattern = "/^[A-Za-z\s]+$/";